 In addition to watching the raptor migration, we will explore the former lagoon of La Janda, searching for other resident raptors such as the Spanish Imperial Eagle, Bonelli’s Eagle and Black-winged Kite.
 Spain also boasts some of Europe’s finest general birding, a fact we will take full advantage of.

-Tour guides: Andrés de la Cruz Muñoz w/ Raptours LLC and Luke Tiller, HMANA birding guide
+Tour guides: Javi Elorriaga w/ Raptours LLC and Luke Tiller, HMANA birding guide

 HMANA is partnering with Raptours, LLC for this event.

-To learn more about the tour and reserve your spot, please visit:
+To read about all of the details, including daily itinerary and tour guides, and reserve your spot, please visit Raptoursllc.com

 In order to register you will need the HMANA referral code: bootedeagle.

-You may also contact Julie Brown at email@example.com with questions.
+You may also contact Julie Brown with questions.